Balancing Death's Books

 - There is a short story about a doctor who had Death as a foster father and was able to see Death coming to collect people and tell them when they would die.
 If Death was at the foot of the bed, they would recover, if Death was at the head of the bed they would die.
 The doctor manages to save the life of a beautiful girl by rotating the bed.
 But Death said he needed another life to "balance the books", so the doctor took his own life.

-- The same premise is expanded upon in the novel Godmother Night, with much exploration of mysticism and lesbian relationships along the way.
+- The foster father premise is expanded upon in the novel Godmother Night, with much exploration of mysticism and lesbian relationships along the way.

-- This is probably from a Brothers Grimm Fairy Tale named "Gevatter Tod" ("Godfather Death").
+- The Death as father and rotating the bed probably came from a Brothers Grimm Fairy Tale named "Gevatter Tod" ("Godfather Death").
 In the fairy tale, the doctor does not sacrifice himself willingly, but tricks Death - twice - and is killed the second time.

 - A variant occurs in A Clash of Kings that may not directly involve dealing with a supernatural entity, but operates on the same principle.
 After Arya saves the lives of Jaqen and two other prisoners, he subsequently informs her that, due to her interference, the Red God is now due three lives.
 Not to worry; if she'll but name three names, he'll happily help balance the books.
-She does.
+However, after the first two murders, she manipulates him into a situation where he must either kill himself, abandon his honor, or help Arya kill a lot more people.
+He chooses the third option.

 - Dustfinger exchanges himself for Farid in Inkspell of The Inkworld Trilogy.